abcde117/my_own_study_of_llm/README.md

 ### 4. (Experimental) Use of FFT for Positional Encoding / Representation Mixing

-Earlier in the project (not shown in this README), **FFT was used to replace traditional positional encoding**, inspired by the DFT mechanism.
-This was an **experimental design** for learning representations in a frequency domain rather than a spatial one.
+Earlier in the project (not shown in this README), FFT was used to replace traditional positional encoding, inspired by the DFT mechanism.
+This was an experimental design for learning representations in a frequency domain rather than a spatial one.

-Although it led to **repetitive and formulaic outputs**, it showed potential for image-convolution-like aggregation, and remains an open idea for future refinement.
+Contrary to initial assumptions, the FFT-based positional encoding did not lead to repetitive outputs.
+In fact, compared to standard positional encodings (as in LLaMA), which occasionally collapsed into degenerate patterns such as "nine nine nine ...", the FFT-based model showed greater robustness.
+Notably, it was able to generate novel tokens not present in the original vocabulary — a behavior suggesting interpolation or synthesis in token space.

+This indicates the potential of frequency-domain modeling for:

+- Reducing repetition in autoregressive generation,
+- Enabling creative synthesis beyond training data,
+- Supporting better generalization in low-resource or compressed settings.

+**Takeaway:** FFT-based positional modeling may offer advantages in generative diversity and compact expressiveness — even for pure text tasks — and opens the door to novel use cases such as encryption or semantic token remapping.

 > **Takeaway**: FFT-based positional modeling might better suit multimodal or structured data than pure text generation.